 2. Planning permit conditions

-Applications should be lodged ahead of the scheduled works (at least 1 week prior).
-This will give sufficient time to consider the request and for the applicant to send any required notifications to local residents.
-Applications need to clearly detail the works, provide justification and outline the effect on the safety and amenity of residents and the general public.
+- Applications must clearly detail the works, provide justification and outline the effect on the safety and amenity of residents and the general public.

 Permits can be revoked if the works are found to be disruptive or breach the permit conditions.

 - All residents and stakeholders within 100m must be notified of the out of hours works.

 - You will need to provide 7 days written notification to surrounding residents.

 - You can download our Out of Hours Notification Template to assist with this.

 - Please also attach a map for the proposed delivery area of the notification for approval.